Understanding Tilray's Unusual Options Activity | Benzinga

 Understanding Tilray's Unusual Options Activity

-Shares of Tilray (NASDAQ:TLRY) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $17.56.
+Tilray (NASDAQ:TLRY) shares experienced unusual options activity on Thursday.
+The stock price moved down to $17.81 following the option alert.

 - Option Type: SWEEP